highfidelity/hifi-docs-grav-content/06.api-reference/27.quat/docs.md

 ## Quat.safeEulerAngles()<a id="m22"></a>

-Compute the pitch, yaw, and roll angles (in radians) that correspond to a rotation.
+Compute the pitch, yaw, and roll angles (in degrees) that correspond to a rotation.

 The **safe** in the name signifies that the angle results will not be garbage even when the rotation is particularly difficult to decompose.